ttlion/sdtDBNsGUI/README.md

 4. After learning an sdtDBN and loading the observations for making inference, there are three inference modes a user can choose, each in its specific tab:

-   1. If the user wants to know the probability distribution of a specific attribute in a particular timestep, given the data of a certain subject/id, the [fifth tab][5] should be used;
+   1. If the user wants to estimate the probability distribution of a specific attribute in a particular timestep, given the data of a certain subject/id, the [fifth tab][5] should be used;

    2. If the user wants to, given the data of a specific subject/id, predict the progression of either all attributes or a particular attribute until a certain timestep, the [sixth tab][6] can be used;